 let spaces = spaces.len();

-This is allowed: the first spaces binding is a string type, and the second spaces binding, which is a brand new binding that happens to have the same name as the first one, is a number type.
-Shadowing thus saves usyou from having to come up with different names like spaces_str and spaces_num; youwe can reuse the simpler spaces name.
-If youwe try to use mut for this, like this, however:
+This construct is allowed because the first spaces variable is a string type, and the second spaces variable, which is a brand-new variable that happens to have the same name as the first one, is a number type.
+Shadowing thus spares us from having to come up with different names, like spaces_str and spaces_num; instead, we can reuse the simpler spaces name.
+However, if we try to use mut for this, as shown here:

 let mut spaces = " ";